dangminhduc/aws-solution-architecture-professional-note/README.md

 - Kinesis Data Firehose destination: S3, Redshift, OpenSearch, HTTP Endpoint(Datadog, New Relic, Splunk, etc), MongoDB
   - With Redshift destination, first Firehose deliver data to intermediate S3 bucket, then load data into Redshift cluster using COPY command.
 All data will not be deleted after loading
 - Output of Kinesis Rekognition should be stored in Kinesis datastream.
+- AWS Transcribe is an automatic speech recognition service that use machine learning models to convert audio to text.
+Polly is the opposite way(text to speech)
+- API Gateway supported response types: https://docs.aws.amazon.com/apigateway/latest/developerguide/supported-gateway-response-types.html
+  - When client attemps to invoke unsupported API method or resources, API Gateway will return 403 MISSING_AUTHENTICATION_TOKEN, not 404 by default